 This year's Law Enforcement Summit will be Oct.
 4 and 5 at Camp Robinson in North Little Rock.

-The Attorney General’s office is in the process of applying for CLE/CLEST credit.
+The Attorney General’s office has secured CLE/CLEST credit.
 For more information, please contact Rachel Ellis at 501-682-2007.

 October 4, 2016